 Operate the convertible top up and down a few times and inspect for binding as you do this.
 You may find that a bent arm or a broken cable stops the top from operating properly.

 Make sure that joints that move are lubricated.
 Excessive friction can overload the pump, which can cause the convertible top fuse to blow.

 Check the hinges and linkage and compare the left and right sides.

 Make sure they are aligned properly.
 There shouldn’t be any loose linkages or broken cables.

 Apply lithium grease on the joints, pivot points, and cable.

 We hope that this guide helped you troubleshoot your convertible top problems.
-If your top doesn’t work properly, you need to identify if the problem is mechanical, hydraulic, or electrical.
+If your top doesn’t work properly, you must identify whether the problem is mechanical, hydraulic, or electrical.

 Follow the steps in this guide to eliminate some of the most common convertible top problems.